 Repositive is delighted to announce our participation at the Interuniversity Course on Clinical and Research Genomic Data Sharing and Access, held Aug 31st - Sept 1st, in Leuven, Belgium.
-Hosted by the Leuven Institute for Human Genomics and Society (LIGAS), the course aims to discuss the current state of the art in clinical and research genomic data sharing and address the associated ethical, legal and social challenges.
+Hosted by the Leuven Institute for Human Genomics and Society (LIGAS), the course aims to discuss the current state of clinical and research genomic data sharing and address the associated ethical, legal and social challenges.
 Our Scientific Lead, Manuel Corpas, contributes to the program with his hands on workshop on 'Finding & accessing human genomic data'.
 You can see the full program here.

 Thu 31st Aug.
 2017 | 13:30 - 15:00

 Hands on workshop: Finding and Accessing Human Genome Data

 Venue: Building Onderwijs & Navorsing 4, UZ Leuven campus, Gasthuisberg Herestraat, 49 3000 Leuven